nickdesaulniers/nickdesaulniers.github.com/source/_posts/2015-05-25-interpreter-compiler-jit.markdown

 point more precise.

-Next up are the `+` and `-` operators, used for incrementing and decrementing the cell pointed to by the instruction pointer by one.
+Next up are the `+` and `-` operators, used for incrementing and decrementing the cell pointed to by the data pointer by one.
 ```c
 case '+': ++(*ptr); break;
 case '-': --(*ptr); break;